What is Careers Education, Information, Advice and Guidance (CEIAG)?

 Personalised Information and Guidance

-Mrs. Vicky McManus-Prendergast is our independent Careers Advisor and is employed by Positive Steps, Rochdale.
-Vicky provides impartial careers advice focussed upon each individual student's needs by offering every student a one to one personalised interview.
-We encourage parents to be part of their student’s choices and parents are welcome to contact Vicky through the school, engage in meetings or email directly.
-Vicky is also available for support and advice at year 7 - 14 Parents Evenings.
+Janet Taylor-Hill is our independent Careers Advisor and is employed by Positive Steps, Rochdale.
+Janet provides impartial careers advice focussed upon each individual student's needs by offering every student a one to one personalised interview.
+We encourage parents to be part of their student’s choices and parents are welcome to contact Janet through the school, engage in meetings or email directly.
+Janet is also available for support and advice at year 7 - 14 Parents Evenings.

 Careers within the Curriculum

 All students have access to a broad curriculum that positively promotes CEIAG throughout all curriculum areas.
-We embed careers through our curriculum delivery of Citizenship, PSHE and Employability.
+We also embed careers through career specific curriculum days and through curriculum delivery of PSED (Personal Social Emotional Development).
 Particular focus to careers is also given within the Sixth Form.

 The school organises a wide range of events and activities to provide information and inspire students